Matrix models and stochastic growth in Donaldson-Thomas theory: Donaldson-Thomas theory and symmetric function measures on partitions

 where $Q={\,\mathrm{e}}\,^{-t}$ with $t$ the K\"ahler modulus of the base $ \mathbb{P}^1\hookrightarrow \mathbb{X}$ such that $|Q|<1$, and

 is the generalized MacMahon function, the generating function for weighted plane partitions.
 The extra parameter $Q$ weights the contributions from ``fractional instantons'' stuck at the resolution of the conifold singularity, or D2-branes in the D6-brane gauge theory on $\mathbb{X}$, with charge equal to the number of diagonal boxes of the plane partition.
+From the perspective of the chamber analysis of~\cite{Szendroi:2007nu,Jafferis:2008uf}, the partition function (\ref{SzX}) gives the BPS state counting in the large radius chamber of the K\"ahler moduli space.
 On the other hand, the Donaldson-Thomas theory of the noncommutative crepant resolution of the conifold singularity enumerates framed cyclic representations of a quiver with the Klebanov-Witten superpotential~\cite {Szendroi:2007nu}, or equivalently of the corresponding quotient path algebra $\mathbb{A}$.
 The corresponding partition function can be computed by counting partitions of a two-coloured pyramid of length one,\footnote{ The two colours are weighted by the variables $q_0=q/Q$ and $q_1=Q$.} associated with a perfect matching of a brane tiling, and is given by \cite {Szendroi:2007nu}

 The appropriate measure in this case involves the Hall-Littlewood polynomials $\mathfrak{p}_{\lambda }(x;v)$ \cite{macdonald}, one of two generalizations of the Schur polynomials.
 They are symmetric polynomials in $ x,$ homogeneous of degree $\left\vert \lambda \right\vert$, and with coefficients in $ \mathbb{Z} \left[v\right] $.
 As with the Schur polynomials, the Hall-Littlewood polynomials can be extended to Hall-Littlewood functions involving an infinite number of variables.
 They are defined by